2.7 Skills recognition

 Law 92/2012 on the reform of the labour market provides an official definition of lifelong learning: “the term lifelong learning refers to all learning activities formally, non-formally and informally undertaken throughout life with the aim of improving knowledge, skills and competences in a personal, civic, social and/or employment-related perspective”.

-Furthermore, the same law foresees the establishment of a national public system for the certification of competences based on minimum service standards and uniform throughout the country.
+Furthermore, the same law foresees the establishment of a national public system for the certification of competences based on minimum service standards and homogenous throughout the country.

 - a tool for the mutual recognition of regional qualifications,